December 21–24, 2004, North American winter storm: Effects

 Over 20 in of snow fell across portions of southern Illinois and central Ohio.
 A band of freezing rain and sleet led to ice and sleet accumulations across western Tennessee, central Kentucky, as well as southern and eastern Ohio.
 Traffic was paralyzed across the region by plane, train, and automobile, during this winter storm.
 Interstate and state highways turned into parking lots as over 100,000 vehicle accidents were caused by the weather.
 Roofs of buildings caved in under the weight of the ice and snow, especially in areas which measured over 10 inches of snow.
 Almost a million residences saw power outages and numerous phone lines were downed.
 Four days of sub-freezing temperatures during and after the storm hampered recovery efforts.
 States of emergency were declared in Kentucky, Illinois, and Ohio.

 United States

 Arkansas

 High winds and icing were the main impact in Arkansas.
 About 11,000 customers lost power for 2–3 days.
-Six perished during the storm statewide.
+Six died during the storm statewide.